|Structural Biochemistry - CNRS URA 2185|

 |HEAD||Prof. ALZARI Pedro / firstname.lastname@example.org|

 Regulation of lipid biosynthesis in bacteria (F. Schaeffer, P.M.
-Alzari) We have previously showed that malonyl-CoA is the specific effector of FapR, a global regulator of fatty acid synthesis in various Gram+ bacteria, and we are carrying out structural and thermodynamic studies of FapR-effector-DNA complexes from different bacteria (B. subtilis, S. aureus, L. monocytogenes).
+Alzari) We have previously showed that malonyl-CoA is the specific effector of FapR, a global regulator of fatty acid synthesis in various Gram+ bacteria, and we are carrying out structural and thermodynamic studies of FapR-effector-operator complexes.
 The mode of action involves an effector-induced disorder-to-order transition in FapR that dissociates the protein from its DNA operator.
-Structure-based mutants that impair effector binding were shown to abolish regulation in vivo and result in a lethal (super-repressor) phenotype in B. subtilis.
+Structure-based mutants that impair effector binding were shown to abolish regulation in vivo and result in a lethal (super-repressor) phenotype.
 Our current studies are focused on human pathogens such as S. aureus and L. monocytogenes, to understand their mode of action and validate this homeostatic pathway as a potential therapeutic target.

 Protein folding and secretion mechanisms in bacteria (J.M.
 Betton) Our group studies bacterial quality control systems for the development of more efficient protein expression processes.
 If they escape the cellular quality-control systems, proteins may aggregate when E. coli cells are exposed to environmental stress or overexpress recombinant genes (protein factories).
-The CpxA/R signal transduction system senses perturbations in the periplasm and responds by up-regulating several protein folding and degrading activities.
-For these studies we use cell-free expression systems to express membrane proteins in the presence of detergent micelles.
-Current projects include the function of the periplasmic protease DegP/HtrA, and biochemical and structural analysis of proteins involved in the CpxA/R system.
+Current projects include the study of the CpxA/R signal transduction system, which senses perturbations in the periplasm and responds by up-regulating several protein folding and degrading activities.

 Medicinal chemistry (Y. Janin) Starting from small molecules of interest in infectious diseases (i.e. tuberculosis, malaria), we work on the improvement of their properties using medicinal chemistry.
 The goals of our research are to synthesize compounds with potential therapeutic applications and to provide new chemical tools helpful for the unraveling of specific biochemical processes.

-Keywords: Mycobacterium tuberculosis, bacterial signaling, protein kinases and phosphatases, regulation of lipid biosynthesis, drug design, bacterial protein expression, X-ray crystallography, microcalorimetry, structural biology
+Keywords: Mycobacterium tuberculosis, bacterial signaling, protein kinases and phosphatases, two-component systems, regulation of lipid biosynthesis, drug design, bacterial protein expression, X-ray crystallography, microcalorimetry, structural biology

 |More informations on our web site|